Coppernic/PcscSample/README.md

 # PcscSample
-Sample application for PC/SC reader on C-One e-ID
+Sample application for PC/SC reader on C-One e-ID.

 ## Prerequisites

 CpcSystemServices shall be installed on your device.
-Please install the last version available on FDroid available on www.coppernic.fr/fdroid.apk
+Please install the latest version available on CopperApps directly from the web browser of your PDA as an APK through https://coppernic.fr/copperapps.apk

 ## Set up